-For all permanent and temporary landforms, possible erosion rates and management techniques should be described.
-For each waste rock and soil type identified, erosion potential (wind and water) and erosion management techniques will be outlined.
-An erosion-monitoring program, including rehabilitation measures for erosion problems identified during monitoring, will also be outlined.
-Develop and describe mitigation strategies that would achieve acceptable soil loss rates, levels of sediment in rainfall runoff and wind-generated dust concentrations.
+For all permanent and temporary landforms, including proposed infrastructure on site, possible erosion rates and management techniques should be described.

+For each waste rock, soil type and construction material identified, erosion potential (wind and water) and erosion management techniques will be outlined to withstand relevant events.
+Event annual probabilities will be appropriate to the estimated consequences of failure.
+An erosion-monitoring program, mitigation measures to avoid erosion and rehabilitation measures identified during monitoring, will also be outlined.
+Develop and describe mitigation strategies that would achieve acceptable soil loss rates, levels of sediment in rainfall runoff and windgenerated dust concentrations.